sean-perryman/seanperryman.github.io/_posts/2023-10-11-Jekyll-and-GitHub-Pages-are-Proving-to-be-a-Worth-Adversary.md

 ---
 layout: post
-title: Jekyll and GitHub Pages are Proving to be a Worth Adversary
+title: Jekyll and GitHub Pages are Proving to be a Worthy Adversary
 date: '2023-10-11 16:46:05.55 -0400'
 ---
 I've been messing with this thing all day long, off and on while grading papers, and it just won't work the way